F Forge Project Guide

 Agent surfaces disagree with the browser

-Check origin, port, and especially dataRoot for OpenClaw, Hermes, Codex, and the browser.
-If those differ, you are looking at different Forge systems.
+Run npx forge-memory configure and choose one real Forge data folder for every selected adapter.
+If origin, port, or dataRoot differ between OpenClaw, Hermes, Codex, and the browser, you are looking at different Forge systems.

 Forge Companion diagnostics screen showing connection checks and sync details.